FilmStar/Scantraq and Excel

 Copy/Paste Data

-As illustrated by the DESIGN Optimization Targets dialog, many
+As illustrated by the DESIGN Optimization Targets dialog,

-FilmStar spreadsheet objects are Excel
+most FilmStar spreadsheet objects are Excel

 copy-and-paste-compatible.
 Data can also be pasted or copied from the